 (Looking for BTO and resale HDB grants for couples instead?
 Check out this article!)

 What do you think of the BTO and resale HDB grants for singles?
-Let us know in the comments section below or on our Facebook post.
+Let us know in the comments section below.

 [Additional reporting by Virginia Tanggono]